Huang-Frederic/Huang-Frederic/Technobrick.md

 System Requirements:

-- Python 3.8+
+- Python 3.8 or higher
 - Package managers : pip

 ## 🛰️ Environnement Variables

-There is no .env file but in the main, you will have to define the assets_folder.
+This template does not use a .env file.
+However, you must manually specify the assets_folder location in the main script.

 ### Default

-By default you can setup the location of the assets folder, the rest is completly handled by Dash.
+By default, Dash manages most configurations automatically, and you can define the assets_folder as follows:

 ```python
 app = Dash(